How LLMs Actually Got Here

 A walkthrough of how we went from recurrent neural networks to ChatGPT, and where things stand now.

-If you started paying attention to AI when ChatGPT blew up in late 2022, you missed about five years of context that makes the current moment a lot less magical and a lot more understandable.
-I want to fill in that context because I think it changes how you think about these tools โ what they're good at, what they're not, and where they're likely going.
+If you started paying attention to AI when ChatGPT blew up in late 2022, you missed about five years of context that makes the current moment less magical and more understandable.
+Want to fill in that context because it changes how you think about what these tools can do, what they can't, and where they're probably going.

 Before Transformers